Sensors » Proximity Sensors and Range Finders » Carriers for ST Time-of-Flight (ToF) Distance Sensors »

 The VL53L5CX is distinguished from ST’s previous time-of-flight sensors by its multi-zone ranging output: its field of view is divided into a number of zones, configurable as a 4×4 or 8×8 grid, and the sensor provides separate readings for each zone (which can include multiple targets per zone).
 This effectively makes the VL53L5CX a basic 3D lidar, since instead of measuring only a single distance (1D lidar), it can provide enough data to generate a low-resolution depth map of the environment within its field of view.

 A plot of a coffee cup as detected by a VL53L5CX time-of-flight 8×8-zone distance sensor.

 Under favorable conditions, the sensor can report distances up to 4 m (13 ft) with 1 mm resolution.
 The minimum ranging distance is 20 mm.
 Ranging measurements are available through the sensor’s I²C (TWI) interface, which is also used to configure sensor settings, and the sensor provides three additional pins: an interrupt output and two inputs to disable and reset the I²C interface.

-The carrier board includes a low-dropout linear voltage regulator that provides the 3.3 V required by the VL53L5CX and allows the sensor to be powered from a 2.8 V to 5.5 V supply.
-The regulator output is available on the VDD pin and can supply up to a few hundred milliamps to external devices.
+The carrier board includes a low-dropout linear voltage regulator that provides the 3.3 V required by the VL53L5CX and allows the sensor to be powered from a 2.5 V to 5.5 V supply.
+The regulator output is available on the VDD pin and can supply around 100 mA to external devices.
 The breakout board also includes a circuit that shifts the I²C clock and data lines to the same logic voltage level as the supplied VIN, making it simple to interface the board with 5 V systems, and the board’s 0.1″ pin spacing makes it easy to use with standard solderless breadboards and 0.1″ perfboards.
 The board ships fully populated with its SMD components, including the VL53L5CX, as shown in the product picture.